-In this latest blog, Tracerco, part of the Process Technologies Division of Johnson Matthey, discusses how a Tru-Scan™ can be a powerful tool for gathering much needed information regarding the loss of catalyst.
+In this latest blog, Tracerco, part of Johnson Matthey Plc, discusses how a Tru-Scan™ can be a powerful tool for gathering much needed information regarding the loss of catalyst.

 When a specific isotope source is positioned on the outside of an FCC reactor or FCC regenerator at the top tangent line and a sensitive

 detector is positioned on the other side and also at the top tangent line, the varying amount of radiation that the detector records is directly dependent on the density of the material inside the vessel.
 If the area inside the vessel is vapour, then most of the radiation passes through.
 If the area contains dense material, like catalyst, most of the radiation is absorbed, never reaching the detector.
 Lowering the source and detector synchronously down the side of the vessel can generate a density profile of the internals and catalyst.

 For one refinery, the primary cyclones were scanned.